 Students are required to “arrive on campus” independently, prepared to participate in the online classroom and should arrange for any necessary assistive technology on their own.
-Disability Services can serve as a resource for information about software successfully used in the past by Walden students and faculty with disabilities, but does not provide that software.
+Student Wellness and Disability Services can serve as a resource for information about software successfully used in the past by Walden students and faculty with disabilities, but does not provide that software.

 Students who have been approved to receive texts in an alternate format are instructed to send an email to firstname.lastname@example.org at least four weeks prior to the course start date with a list of upcoming courses.

 Requests received with less than four weeks notice will be honored but will be addressed as time allows; and therefore, related materials may not be available by course start date.
 Students are responsible for obtaining their course materials by the course start date.

 Copyright laws require students to purchase their own hard copy of those materials provided to them in an alternate format by the university.

 Many students and faculty at Walden use voice recognition software in the online environment (you talk, it types).
 Some have documented disabilities, but many others do not and are using the technology as a preference or to reduce the normal muscle strain caused by extensive typing.
 Many word processing packages have built in speech to text capability.
 Check your software by searching “accessibility” in the “help” menu.
 Most students with disabilities using voice recognition technology purchase separate software for that purpose.
 It costs around $100 and comes with a tutorial that teaches a novice user to begin dictating after only a few hours training.